This article was updated on November 5, 2017.

 - Sierra Leone

-Legislative and presidential elections are planned for November without an exact date for now.
+Legislative and presidential elections are planned for March 2018.

 Following a request made by the Prime minister, the constitutional court accepted on July 11, 2017, the postponement of the parliamentary elections planned on July 29, 2017.
 They should now take place before April 2018 at the latest.
 The last parliamentary elections were organised in 2013.
 This postponement takes place after the violent and contested 2016 presidential elections.